-“How much does an association management software implementation really cost?”
+“How much does an association management system implementation really cost?”
 This can be a difficult question to answer, but it’s one of the most common ones we’ve heard in the last 25+ years.
-It is especially hard to say for associations who haven’t updated their AMS software in years and aren’t aware of current pricing trends.
+It is especially hard to say for associations who haven’t updated their AMS in years and aren’t aware of current AMS pricing trends.

 We can offer you three things quickly, today.

-- A ballpark, current-market estimate for what many organizations pay for an association software implementation, along with a sense of the major factors that determine the cost.
+- A ballpark, current-market estimate for what many organizations pay for an association software implementation, along with a sense of the major factors that determine AMS pricing.

 - A downloadable copy of our Definitive Guide to Choosing a New AMS/CRM for Your Association.
 If you’re early in the AMS selection process, grab a copy today.
 It’s packed with questions to ask your team and potential vendors and best practices for the whole process.